 It also helps with the development of muscle mass and tissue.

-The deficiency occurs mainly in the cases of high-performance sports, stress, smoking, growth phases, or injury.
+Its deficiency occurs mainly in those cases of high-performance sports, stress, smoking, growth phases, or injuries.

-Its main natural suppliers are: nuts, legumes, meat, fish, eggs and dairy products.
+Its main natural sources are: nuts, legumes, meat, fish, eggs, and dairy products.